syamsathyan/Thoughts-Of-Things/README.md

 ===================
 #### A set of commonly used highly optimized routines, classes and functions.
 > Born out of our experiment's in IOT
-> Mostly olds chool libs transitioning to IOT and DataScience labs
+> Mostly old school libs transitioning to IOT and DataScience labs
 > Assists with ~sense:feed:sample:log~ flow

 + **Strings** - String manipulation that uses FixedFastStringBuilder, utilizes jvm string pool and provides fast light methods.